Reno Francot

-Reno Fernon Francot (born 2 November 2007) is a Dutch racing driver who last competed for MP Motorsport in the F4 Spanish Championship and PHM Racing in the Italian F4 Championship.
+Reno Fernon Francot (born 2 November 2007) is a Dutch racing driver who last competed in the Formula Regional European Championship with CL Motorsport.

+He previously spent three seasons in Formula 4, most notably placing third in the 2025 E4 Championship for PHM Racing.

 Career

-Karting and first seasons in junior formulae (2020–2024)
+Karting and single-seater debut (2020–2024)

 Francot initially took up football before switching to competitive karting in 2020.
 During his three-year career in karts, Francot finished third in the Mini Max class of the 2020 BNL Karting Series, finished fourth in the 2021 Karting Academy Trophy and drove for Birel Art in his final year of karting.

 Despite planning to move up to OK for 2023, Francot opted to step up to single-seaters for that year, joining Jenzer Motorsport to race in the Formula 4 CEZ Championship.
 In the first two rounds of the season at the Hungaroring and Red Bull Ring, Francot took a pair of second- and third-place finishes, before winning both races at the Slovakia Ring and finishing second in all three races at Most.
 Francot then took his third and final win of the season at Brno, before finishing all three races at Balaton Park to miss out on the title by two points over Ethan Ischer.
 During 2023, Francot made a one-off appearance in the F4 Spanish Championship for MP Motorsport at Valencia, taking a best result of 11th in race one.

 The following year, Francot remained with Jenzer Motorsport to race in the Italian F4 Championship and the final round of the Euro 4 Championship.
-In his only full-season in the series, Francot took a best result of fourth in race three at Le Castellet and scored four more points finishes to end the year 14th in the overall standings.
+In his only full-season in the series, he took a best result of fourth in race three at Le Castellet and scored four more points finishes to end the year 14th in the overall standings.
 During 2024, Francot also raced for GRS Team on a part-time basis in Formula Winter Series and F4 Spanish Championship, and also made a one-off appearance in the Formula Trophy UAE for Evans GP at Yas Marina, finishing both races on the podium.